nsubordin81/deep-reinforcement-learning-p2-double-jointed-arms/README.md

 # Checklist

-- [ ] Code for training the agent is complete with good docs
+- [x] Code for training the agent is complete with good docs
 - [x] Pytorch and Python 3 were used
 - [ ] There are saved model weights for the successful agent in the repo
-- [x] This file exists
+- [x] This README file exists
-- [ ] This file describes the project environment details, such as state and action spaces and when the environment is solved
+- [x] This file describes the project environment details, such as state and action spaces and when the environment is solved
-- [ ] This file has instructions for getting the necessary dependencies and downloading files needed to train and use the agent
+- [x] This file has instructions for getting the necessary dependencies and downloading files needed to train and use the agent
-- [ ] This file has a description for how to run the agent
+- [x] This file has a description for how to run the agent
-- [ ] I've got a Report.md outlining the implementation, including the learning algorithm used, the hyperparameters chosen, and the model architectures for ANNs
+- [x] I've got a Report.md outlining the implementation, including the learning algorithm used, the hyperparameters chosen, and the model architectures for ANNs
 - [ ] There is a plot of the rewards in the Report.md file showing either successfully meeting version 1 or 2 of the task
 - [ ] The Report.md file has the number of episodes required to solve the environment as well
-- [ ] The Report.md has some concrete suggestions for how I might improve on the implementation.
+- [x] The Report.md has some concrete suggestions for how I might improve on the implementation.

 ## Project Environment Details